UbiquityRobotics/learn/quick_start/loki/loki_software.md

 title:  "LOKI Beta software"
 permalink: loki_software
 ---
-Sarting from a standard Ubiquity Magni Image:
+Starting from a standard Ubiquity Magni Image:

 Set up as a standard Magni Image and then make the following changes: